helidon-io/helidon/docs/mp/observability.md

 ## Overview

 In Helidon 4 all observability features were moved to one logical module:
 `observe`.
-Observability features specified by MicroProfile—​such as metrics and health—​keep their familiar endpoints.
+Observability features specified by MicroProfile such as metrics and health keep their familiar endpoints.
 The endpoints for other observability features are grouped together under a single context root which defaults to `/observe`.